xillio/aspects.dev-public/packages/frontend/src/content/docs.md

 ```

 **Note:**

+A search command returns a vector stream for each input vector.
 Returned vectors from search only include:

 - `id`
-- 1 dimension representing the **distance** to the input vector
-  The full dimensions of the found vectors are not returned.
+- 1 dimension representing the **distance** to the input vector.
+The found vectors themselves are not returned.